 The Glasgow NW Foodbank is facilitated by Blawarthill Church.
 It was launched in May 2013 and is part of the Trussell Trust Foodbank Network.
 While Glasgow is a modern, vibrant city with many attractions, it has inherited a legacy of poverty and social deprivation from its industrial past.
 Our church is situated in one of the most economically deprived areas of Scotland according to Government census statistics.
 The Foodbank was begun by members and friends of the congregation, some of whom had personal experience of food poverty, who wished to help others facing the same challenges today.

 We employ a Project Manager, who is aided by over forty regular volunteers.
 The Foodbank relies on donations of food and money from members of the public.
-Last year (2018) saw an 11% increase in demand for services.
-During the year, the Foodbank purchased 10.2 tonnes (14%) of the food, toiletries and cleaning products that it urgently required.
-46.6% was donated by customers in supermarkets.
+Last year (2019) the Foodbank distributed 10,205 food parcels, compared with 9,929 in 2018, a 2.8% increase and our highest ever total.
+The continued arrival of refugees and asylum seekers who were given accommodation in NW Glasgow, together with continuing challenges in the economy and ongoing delays for some in accessing the benefit system following the introduction of Universal Credit accounted for the increasing demand for our services.
+With each parcel made up to cover three days and three meals per day, the total number of meals provided in 2019 was 91,845.
 From an agreement between Tesco and the Trussell Trust, the Foodbank receives a 20% top-up.
-In all, 72.5 tonnes of products were donated by 99 recorded donors - these include churches, nurseries, schools, colleges, universities, companies, clubs, NHS staff, prison staff, banks, bands, football fans and individuals.
+In all, 74.6 tonnes of products were donated by various donors - these include churches, community centres, nurseries, schools, companies, hotels & pubs, clubs, NHS staff, banks, football fans and many individuals.

 How can I help?